What Are NPI Numbers?

+The NPI does not replace numbers used for other identification purposes, including a provider’s taxpayer identification number (TIN), Drug Enforcement Administration registration, license number, or Social Security number.
 It does, however, replace all previous identification numbers that providers used for healthcare information transactions, claims, and billing.
 Health plans may continue to use other provider identification numbers other than the NPI internally, but the NPI must be used for HIPAA transactions.

 How to Look Up an NPI

-Understanding NPI Lookup Results:
+Understanding NPI Lookup Results

-- NPI: As explained above, the NPI is a unique, 10-digit National Provider Identifier (NPI) assigned to the provider.
+- NPI: As explained above, the NPI is a unique, 10-digit National Provider Identifier assigned to the provider.

 - Enumeration Date: The enumeration date refers to the date the NPI was assigned.

 - NPI Type: There are two types of NPI numbers.
 Type 1 NPIs are assigned to individual providers.
-Type 2 NPIs are assigned to Organizational Providers.
+Type 2 NPIs are assigned to organizational providers.

-|Written by Juliette Willard
+|Written by Verisys